dankswoops/SwoopsHud/README.md

 READ THIS BEFORE YOU RUN SWOOPSHUD!
 SwoopsHud will rebind your game binds.

 If you have custom binds written into the game that are not on .cfg files, this is a flismy method of writting binds and they will be erased.
-SwoopsHud makes intergration easy by downloading your current config settings and translating them into the huds cfg file Autobind or the class file.
+SwoopsHud makes intergration easy by downloading your current config settings and translating them into `SwoopsHud/cfg/autobind.cfg or class.cfg`.

 Navigate to `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\cfg\` and copy `config.cfg` to grab old settings.

+You can install SwoopsHud two different ways.
-When you're ready to install SwoopsHud, download the DoubleClickSwoopHudUpdater.exe for an automatic install or download the entire repo and play it here.
+Automatically : download the DoubleClickSwoopHudUpdater.exe and run it on windows.
+Manually : download the entire repo, unzip the folder, and put it here.
 `C:\Program Files (x86)\Steam\steamapps\common\Team Fortress 2\tf\custom\SwoopsHud\`

-Inside steam overlay go to `settings > in game > screenshots > F9`

 You are now up to date.
 Click the updater any time to handle this in the future.

+Next we need to fix our screenshot button in steam to match our new binds.
+While in game, use Tab + Shift to navigate to `Steam Overlay > Settings > In Game > Screenshots > F9`